Collision detection

-Collision detection is the computational problem of detecting the intersection of two or more objects.
-Collision detection is a classic issue of computational geometry and has applications in various computing fields, primarily in computer graphics, computer games, computer simulations, robotics and computational physics.
-Collision detection algorithms can be divided into operating on 2D and 3D objects.
+Collision detection is the computational problem of detecting an intersection of two or more objects in virtual space.
+More precisely, it deals with the questions of if, when and where two or more objects intersect.
+Collision detection is a classic problem of computational geometry with applications in computer graphics, physical simulation, video games, robotics (including autonomous driving) and computational physics.
+Collision detection algorithms can be divided into operating on 2D or 3D spatial objects.